department-of-veterans-affairs/vets-design-system-documentation/src/_documentation/for-developers.md

 ## Contributing to the Design System

 The two main ways for developers to contribute to the Design System are by writing new components or by modifying existing components.
-Regardless of which type of contribution you are making, we expect each PR to:
+Regardless of which type of contribution you are making, each PR should:

 - have at least 90% test coverage
 - have appropriate comments/documentation for functions, classes, etc.
 - have Storybook stories for new features
-- minimize complexity - don't build for features which aren't in the system yet
+- minimize complexity
+- include only the smallest changeset required for the feature or fix

 ### New components